home-assistant/home-assistant.io/source/_components/media_player.enigma2.markdown

 ha_iot_class: "Local Polling"
 ---

-The `enigma2` platform allows you to control an Linux based set-top box which is running [Enigma2](https://github.com/oe-alliance/oe-alliance-enigma2) with the OpenWebif plugin installed.
+The `enigma2` platform allows you to control a Linux based set-top box which is running [Enigma2](https://github.com/oe-alliance/oe-alliance-enigma2) with the OpenWebif plugin installed.

 [OpenWebif](https://github.com/E2OpenPlugins/e2openplugin-OpenWebif) is an open source web interface for Enigma2 based set-top boxes.